 We visited on a Saturday morning, and there were many people.
 Besides hikers, groups of cyclists were using the same promenade.

-Despite the abundance of water, there are only a few trees along the trails.
+Despite the abundance of water, only a few trees are along the trails.
 Thus the tracks are less suitable for summer.

 This visit was on a sunny winter day in December 2020.
-And though several days before our visit there were no rains, during our hike, there was dirt on some parts of the paved promenade.
+And though several days before our visit, there were no rains, there was dirt on some parts of the paved promenade during our hike.
 It is one of the reasons why I suggested water shoes.

 There are two subjects I want to mention.
 The first one: